 PROPERTY TAX ACT (FIRPTA)

 When a non-resident sells US property, the Internal Revenue Service wants to be sure they get paid capital gains taxes.
 Accordingly, the IRS withholds 10% of the gross purchase price of the property.
 When a US tax return is submitted reporting the capital gains tax, if there is any refund due, that money will be refunded to the filer.
 This can be avoided if the foreign buyer makes a 1031 Exchange.

 FOREIGN BUYERS MUST PLAN TO AVOID THE US ESTATE TAX

 If a Foreign buyer does not want to maintain the LLC and the Foreign Corporation (perhaps because the investment is small), an alternative approach would be to obtain term life insurance to cover the equity in the property (market value less remainding mortgage).
-A healthy 40-year-old man or woman who buys a 10-year term life policy would pay $650 per year for each $1 million of coverage.
+A healthy 38-year-old man or woman who buys a 10-year term life policy would pay $650 per year for each $1 million of coverage (or $500K equity).
 We consider this a very cheap hedge to escape the effects of the estate tax without setting up the foreign corporation structure.
 While the foreign owner would not avoid the estate tax, his or her heirs would be made whole from the insurance proceeds.